My home has been on the market for a while - what can I do?

 - Is the quality of their marketing material up to scratch?

-- Does the agent give you comprehensive feedback on every viewing?
+- Do you receive comprehensive feedback after every viewing?

-- Do they offer helpful advice on how to make your property more saleable?
+- Does the agent offer helpful advice on how to make your property more saleable?

 Most sole agency agreements are 3 months long.
 If you are nearing the end of the agreement or are out of it, it may be time to try a different agent.